rMiccolis/binanceB/client/README.md

 # Client

+**This is the frontend application which connects to the API server in this project.**
+**Client application makes use of client authentication and cookies and lets user to play and stop a continuous process (via server API) that actively performs trading actions on a specified crypto pair (like $BTC / $USDT).**

 ## .env file variables example

 The following is is the server ip address and port.
-For example if you create the infrustructure using the script at ./infrastructure/start.sh here will be automatically put http://server_ip/server/ according to the kubernetes server ingress resource
+For example if you create the infrustructure using the script at ./infrastructure/start.sh here will be automatically put http://server_ip/server/ according to the kubernetes server ingress resource.\
-VITE_SERVER_URI=http://localhost:3000/ (remember to put the trailing '/')
+You can find an example at /client/client.env.example

 ## Info